Cherreads

 "Ah!"

-Milleia clapped a hand over her mouth, eyes wide.
+Milleia clapped a hand over her mouth, eyes wide in shock.

-Jayden gave a shaky laugh, eyes glued to me as I walked toward the groaning Teen.
+Jayden let out a shaky little laugh, staring as I walked toward the groaning Teen.

-"I asked his name," I said calmly, making sure everyone could hear me, "but he refused to answer someone way, way, way, way higher in the noble hierarchy.
-So I'll ask again: what is his name?"
+"I asked his name," I said calmly, making sure everyone on the floor could hear me, "but he refused to answer someone way, way, way, way higher than him in the noble hierarchy.
+So I'll ask again.
+What is his name?"

-""Hiii!"" his two friends squeaked when my eyes landed on them.
+""Hiii!"" his two friends squeaked the moment my eyes landed on them.

 "Teen.
-Teen Masta," I repeated, looking down at the boy clutching his bloody mouth.
+Teen Masta," I repeated, looking down at the boy clutching his bleeding mouth.

 "Never heard of that house."

-"A nobody from some god-knows-where noble house showing such attitude toward the eldest son of Duke Falkrona?"
+"A nobody from some god-knows-where noble family dares show that kind of attitude toward the eldest son of Duke Falkrona?"

 I raised my foot over his leg.